Stability of tautological bundles on the Hilbert scheme of two points on a surface: Tautological bundles

-Note that the exactness of this sequence is a special case of a more general result due to Scala (cf.\ \cite{Sca}).
-From sequence (\ref{basicexseq}) we find a simple formula for the first Chern class of $\mathcal{F}^{[2]}:$ \begin{lem} We have
+This sequence was already used by Danila (\cite{Dan}) and Schlickewei (\cite{Schl}) to study tautological sheaves and we refer to loc. cit. for a basic proof of its existence.
+Furthermore note that the exactness of this sequence is a special case of a more general result due to Scala (cf.\ \cite{Sca}).
+We want to deduce a simple formula for the first Chern class of $\pi^\star\tamc{F}$.
+We start with a definition.

-\end{lem} \em Proof: \em It is certainly enough to show that for every sheaf $\mathcal{E}$ on $D$ of rank $r$ we have $c_1(i_\star\mathcal{E})=rD$.
-But this follows easily from the Grothendieck$-$Riemann$-$Roch theorem: